Molarity to Normality Converter

 Where n is the equivalence factor (or valence factor), which depends on the reaction type:

-• For redox reactions: n = number of electrons transferred.
+• For redox reactions: n = number of electrons transferred per molecule.

 Example